bluerock-io/auto-docs/content/docs/scaffold/by_hand.md

+---
-# Providing a Specification by Hand
+title: Providing a Specification by Hand
+no_code: true
+---

 In the <a href="docs/scaffold/simple.md">previous chapter</a>, we asked `scaffold` to generate a default specification in order to prove memory safety